-Malignant pleural mesothelioma (MPM) is the most common type of the disease with a formal staging system.
-For malignant pleural mesothelioma, a physician will stage cancer-based on a few stipulations determined by the American Joint Committee on Cancer (AJCC).
+Malignant pleural mesothelioma (MPM) is the most common type of disease with a formal staging system.
+For malignant pleural mesothelioma, a physician will stage cancer based on a few stipulations determined by the American Joint Committee on Cancer (AJCC).
 This method is called the TNM system.
 This system relies on three pieces of information about the patient’s health and only applies to MPM.

 - Size of the initial tumor (T).